fefejiro/PeacePadAI/e2e/test-examples/README.md

 npx playwright install
 ```

-### Issue: Tests fail on "Skip Intro"
+### Issue: Tests fail on "Skip Intro" or consent screen
-**Solution:** Your app might have skipped the welcome carousel.
-- This is normal if you've already completed onboarding
-- The tests handle this with `.catch(() => false)`
-- Tests will continue to guest entry form
+**Solution:** The onboarding flow has multiple steps:
+1. Welcome carousel (can be skipped with "Skip Intro")
+2. Terms of Service consent (requires scrolling to bottom and accepting)
+3. Guest entry form (display name and profile setup)

+Tests handle all these steps automatically with conditional checks.
+If a test fails:
+- Check that the consent agreement is scrollable
+- Verify the checkbox is enabled after scrolling
+- Ensure the "Continue to Registration" button works

 ### Issue: Partnership tests fail
 **Solution:** Tests might be creating duplicate partnerships.